D4cry0/D4cry0/README.md

 Fullstack developer and SysOps engineer

 ### Interested in
-- Low level programing
+- Low level programing (OS, IOT and Protocols)
-- Web development mostly for Ecommerce (Shopify development)
 - Linux servers and networks administrator (Clusters, VMs, Docker, LXC, etc).
-Currently i'm designing a cluster network with home and cloud servers.
+Currently i'm designing a cluster network with home and cloud servers
-- Learning Sound and Synth developer (VSTI, Synths, Effects, and everything for DAW software).
+- Learning Sound and Synth developer (VSTI, Synths, Effects, and everything for DAW software)
-- I have a hobby store with multistore front.
+- Web development mostly for my small ecommerce (Shopify development with multistorefront)

 <hr />